TimmaLabs/NetsExample/README.md

 The following build variables can be used to customize the build (see [build.bat](./script/build/build.bat)):

 * `PRODUCTION`: flag to use for production builds, enabled by default
-* `DEVHOST`: flag to indicate whether or not to open the development version of the web application (hosted locally/on development server), enabled for debug builds
+* `LOCALHOST`: flag to indicate whether or not to open the development version of the web application (hosted locally/on development server), enabled for debug builds
 * `DEBUG`: flag to use for debug focused logic, enabled for debug builds

 ## Tips for Versioning